zama1024/careBnB/README.md

 ```
 ## Code Guide

-If you would like to take a closer look at the code behind the CareBNB App, the best folders to look in are:
+If you would like to take a closer look at the code behind the CareBnB App, the best folders to look in are:

 * [care_bnb.jsx](./frontend/care_bnb.jsx)
 * [React components](./frontend/components)